dominictarr/JSONStream/readme.markdown

 any object that matches the path will be emitted as 'data' (and `pipe`d down stream)

 if `path` is empty or null, or if no matches are made:
-JSONStream.parse will only emit 'data' once, emitting the root object.
+JSONStream.parse will only one 'data': the root object.

-(this is useful when there is an error, because the error will probobly not match your path)
+(this is useful when there is an error, because the error will probably not match your path)

 ### example